MLopezCastro/Biogenesys-Laboratories---COVID-in-LATAM/README.md

 In this exciting endeavor, we delve into the world of pharmaceutical expansion.
 My mission?
 To pinpoint the perfect locations for BIOGENESYS’s new labs across Latin America (LATAM). 🌎💊

-As a Data Analyst, I was tasked with a crucial project for **BIOGENESYS**, a pharmaceutical company aiming to identify the optimal locations for expanding its pharmaceutical labs.
-This analysis was based on data from COVID-19 incidence, vaccination rates, and the availability of healthcare infrastructure in Latin America.
-The ultimate goal was to improve the company’s response to the effects of the pandemic and post-pandemic environment, ensuring broader access to vaccines.

-### Objectives:
-- Conduct exploratory data analysis (EDA) on COVID-19 incidence and other relevant factors to identify trends and opportunities through statistics, measurements, and visualizations.
-- Apply data cleaning techniques to ensure data quality, facilitating reliable analysis and strategic decision-making.
-- Implement efficient ETL (Extract, Transform, Load) processes to enhance access to data, improving the efficacy of analysis and decision-making.
-- Develop interactive dashboards with efficient visualizations, enabling strategic decision-making by exploring data from multiple perspectives.

-Through my analysis, I aimed to offer valuable insights on strategic locations for future labs and vaccination centers, addressing vaccine demand, distribution logistics, and existing healthcare infrastructure.
-This demographic and trend analysis was key to understanding the market environment in Colombia, Argentina, Chile, Mexico, Peru, and Brazil.

 ---

 ### **First Phase: Data Loading and Transformation**